Selling two complementary goods: Optimal Mechanism

 In a {\sc posted price} mechanism, there exists a price $\rho^*$ such that all the types whose value is less than $\rho^*$ get no good and pay nothing.
 A type $(v,k)$ with $v > \rho^*$ gets $k$ units of \textsc{good}$_1$, $1$ unit of \textsc{good}$_2$, and pays $\rho^*$ to the seller.

 \begin{defn} A mechanism $(f,p)$ is {\sc ratio-dependent posted price} mechanism if there exists a function $\psi: K \rightarrow V$ such that for all $k' > k$,

 \end{defn}

 For instance $\psi(k) = (\frac{1}{k+2})^{\frac{1}{k+1}}$ satisfies the conditions that defines a {\sc ratio-dependent posted price} mechanism, and this is not a {\sc posted price} mechanism.
-Observe that the {\sc posted price} mechanism is a special case of the {\sc ratio-dependent posted price} mechanism by setting $\psi(k) = \rho$ for all $k$.
+Observe that the {\sc posted price} mechanism is a special case of the {\sc ratio-dependent posted price} mechanism by setting $\psi(k) = \rho^*$ for all $k$.
 Our next proposition shows that the {\sc ratio-dependent posted price} mechanism is IC and IR.
 Therefore, this also proves that the {\sc posted price} mechanism is IC and IR.
-While the {\sc posted price} mechanism has a unique price in the menu, the {\sc ratio-dependent posted price} mechanism has a potentially infinite menu.
+While the {\sc posted price} mechanism has a unique price in the menu, the {\sc ratio-dependent posted price} mechanism has a potentially infinite-sized menu.
+Omitted proofs are relegated to the Appendix \ref{sec:appa}.